 For each job role or piece of equipment, there will be multiple choices, and some will be more reliable and efficient than others.
 At two extremes, the ultimate costs are miles apart.
 One set of human and mechanical resources will produce a fast, clean, incident-free completion in record time.
 At the other extreme, the combination won’t be suitable for the job at hand, leading to an abandoned well, or perhaps a severe incident.

 It’s highly unlikely that all of the wrong choices will ever be made on the same project.
 Everyone involved in the planning and execution of a new oil well will be highly experienced, skilled and qualified.
 The elite of the engineering, geology and logistics communities form the drilling team management.
 Very few industries have the high stakes that are involved in the upstream oil and gas industry.

-The set of challenges faced are unique, and costs of a mishap can be astronomical, financially, environmentally and in human terms.
+The set of challenges faced are unique, and the costs of a mishap can be astronomical, financially, environmentally, and in human terms.

 The benefits of a DWOP

 We’ve mentioned different benefits earlier in the article, but for clarity, here’s a list:

 - There’s increasing scrutiny from regulatory bodies.
 A comprehensive DWOP shows the operators commitment to due diligence.